MasonChenCS/GatorSecurityFall2024/README.md

 * `npm start`

 To start the frontend run, open a second terminal in the `senior_project_dea-main` directory and run `npm start`.
+(Update: This may result in a fetch error.
+If the error occurs, please force install npm by using the force tag `npm install --force`)

 Note: If PWD is `senior_project_dea-main`, `npm run dev` will automatically run the server and front end concurrently without the need for a second console *EXTREMELY IMPORTANT FOR HOSTING*